uptechteam/fe-cookbook/styling/styled-components.md

 Official docs you can find [here](https://styled-components.com/docs).

+> **Note:** there are a lot of hardcoded values for styles(colors, font sizes, etc.).
+This was made to avoid redundant code in examples.
+Please, use these variables from `theme` object in real project.

 ## Installation

-To use styled-components in your React project, you first need to install it as a dependency.
+To use `styled-components` in your React project, you first need to install it as a dependency.

 Run `pnpm install styled-components`.

 ## Creating styled components

-To create a styled component, you can use the styled function that comes with styled-components.
+To create a styled component, you can use the styled function that comes with `styled-components`.
 Here's an example:

 ```js
 // styles.js